Renault Energy engine: History

 In the late 1980s, the Cléon-Fonte engine still fitted to the R4, Super 5, R9, R11 and Express had become outdated with its lateral camshaft design.
 Competing brands were building more modern engines with overhead camshafts.
 The Cléon-Fonte engine had first appeared in 1962 on the Renault 8 and Renault Floride.

 For the successor of the R9 and R11, the R19, Renault would develop a more modern engine.
 Renault modernized its old Cléon-Fonte motor with a new hemispheric cylinder head and an overhead camshaft, driven by a toothed timing belt, which appeared as the Energy in 1988.
 This new engine would go on to be used in the Clio 1, Mégane 1 and even Express.
 The Energy engine has also equipped the Renault 9 in Argentina, Colombia and Turkey.

 However, at the launch of the Renault Twingo in 1993, Renault would be forced to continue production of the Cléon-Fonte engine because the "E engine", due to its hemispherical cylinder head and front exhaust, was too large to accommodate in the Twingo.
 The Energy (E7F) was gradually replaced with the D7F engine in 1996 on the Renault Clio, due to new standards of pollution control and lower fuel consumption required for more modern engines.
 The D7F engine simultaneously replaced the 1.2 Energy and the 1.2 Cléon-Fonte.

 The E7J was replaced by the K7J engine.

-Different cylinder capacity
+Cylinder dimensions and displacement

 Evolution Engine

 The Energy engine evolved into the K engine that appeared on the Megane 1.
 The main difference is the machining of the cylinders since this engine has removable liners.
 The head of the Energy engine is kept on 8 valve versions.
-The K engine was also developed in 16-valve versions and was available as a diesel (K9K - 1.5 dCi).
+The K engine was also developed in 16-valve versions and was available as a diesel (K9K — 1.5 dCi).